 - Fill out all required pages of the application, including providing photocopies of your government-issued ID, a passport-style photo, and BLS certification information.

-- Sign and submit application.
+- Sign and submit applications.

 - Pay application fees.